What is Tylenol?

 On September 29, 1982, the series of suicides, called afterward "Tylenol's Horror" has begun.
 This day the first seven members of suicide group have committed suicide in Chicago subway, having swallowed Tylenol Extra together with cyanide.
 Within a week this group has redeemed 31 million packs of pills.
 This purchase is one of the first largest purchases in all history of the development of pharmaceutical industry in the USA.
 After that incident, all Tylenol pill packs have been removed from the market.
 The consultant Martin Kohl and the manager of the Calle & Company company employed by the president of McNeil Joseph Chiza have decided to release capsules in gelatinous cover under the name "Tylenol Gelcaps" that had to recover 92% of losses of the company.
 Capsules were on sale in just 10 weeks after the prohibition.
 The crisis cost the company more than 100 million dollars, however, Tylenol has managed to win back 100% of the market share, which it had before the crisis.
 Tylenol remains the leader in sales and controls about 35% of anesthetics market in North America, according to the research published in 2003.

 Tylenol recall from the market in 2010

-Tylenol PM is a trade mark of acetaminophen (paracetamol) and diphenhydramine mix medicine.
+Tylenol PM is a trademark of acetaminophen (paracetamol) and diphenhydramine mix medicine.
 The drug is sold by the Johnson & Johnson company as a combined analgesic and the sedative, which doesn't cause allergy.
-Diphenhydramine is an anticholinergic, which is as active ingredient part of Benadryl (antihistamine) and Benidril, cough remedy and cold.
+Diphenhydramine is an anticholinergic, which is an active ingredient part of Benadryl (antihistamine) and Benidril, cough remedy and cold.